neonephos/neonephos_website/README.md

 ## What is the purpose of this repository?

-To collaborate on news articles, blog entries and other website content here.
+To collaborate on news articles, blog entries and other website content.

 ## :globe_with_meridians: How to add content